Long-distance Amtrak routes: 1990s

 In 1997, funding issues forced Amtrak to discontinue the Desert Wind and Pioneer, severing Las Vegas, Wyoming, and Southern Idaho from the rail network.

 2000s

 The Silver Palm was renamed to Palmetto in 2002, restoring the route's former name.
+In 2004, the Palmetto was truncated to Savannah, resulting in the rerouting of the Silver Star to serve Tampa.

 In 2005 the Three Rivers was discontinued following the cancellation of a related Postal Service contract.
 That same year, the Sunset Limited was suspended east of New Orleans due to track damage from Hurricane Katrina.

 2020s

 In November 2024 Amtrak truncated the Silver Star at Washington and merged it with the Capitol Limited, creating a single Chicago–Washington–Miami route: the Floridian.
 This was the first direct train service between the Midwest and Florida since the 1979 discontinuance of the original Floridian, albeit following a longer route.